 Obviously, make sure you live where these birds frequent!
+Painted buntings are native to North America and are predominantly found in the southeast part of the country.
 Here in Florida, we get them in the winter.
 Further north – meaning coastal Georgia and the Carolinas – they’re either year-round or there during the breeding season aka spring and summer.
 They also breed further west in Louisiana, Texas, and the like.
-Click here for a full range map for the species so you can make sure they’re in your area.
+Click here for a full painted bunting range map for the species so you can make sure they’re in your area.

 The best luck I have had with feeders is to use a caged feeder made for small songbirds.
 These have a central tube that holds the seed, surrounded by a cage with holes small enough for the buntings to enter – but large enough to keep other birds out.
 Supposedly this helps the buntings feel more safe because they know that predators can’t get to them.
 I don’t know if they think things through that much, but it certain keeps the grackles and blue jays out.

 The cage bird feeder shown above came from Wild Birds Unlimited.